-- (1) The Municipality does not have to comply with sections 87(6), 88(1)(f) and 89 in a case where an unlawful utilisation of land must be stopped urgently and may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately. - (2) If the person or owner fails to cease the unlawful utilisation of land immediately, the Municipality may apply to the High Court for an urgent interdict or any other relief necessary.
+(1) Where the circumstances of the unlawful utilisation of land present a danger to persons, property, or the environment, the Municipality may issue a compliance notice calling upon the person or owner to cease the unlawful utilisation of land immediately, without having to comply with sections 87(6), 88(1)(f) and 89.

+(2) If the person or owner fails to cease the unlawful utilisation of land immediately, the Municipality may apply to the High Court for an urgent interdict compelling the person or owner to cease such unlawful utilisation, or any other relief necessary.

-93. General powers and functions of authorised employees
+93. Inspections by authorised employees

-- (1) An authorised employee may, with the permission of the occupier or owner of land without a warrant and without previous notice, enter upon land or premises or enter a building at any reasonable time for the purpose of ensuring compliance with this By-law. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.
+- (1) An authorised employee may, with the permission of the occupier or owner of land without a warrant and without previous notice, enter upon land or premises or enter a building- - (c) With the consent in writing on a prescribed form by the owner, or tenant, or manager of the building, or land without a warrant and without previous notice; or - (d) Under authority of a warrant issued in accordance section 95. - (2) An authorised employee must be in possession of proof that he or she has been designated as an authorised employee for the purposes of subsection (1). - (3) An authorised employee may be accompanied by an interpreter, a police official or any other person who may be able to assist with the inspection.